 Product development and engineering costs are charged to expense as incurred.
 Recoveries from nonrecurring engineering services are recorded as an offset to product development expense incurred in support of this effort since these activities do not represent an earnings process core to the Company's business and serve as a mechanism to partially recover development expenditures.

-The Company received approximately \$4.4 million, \$5.4 million, and \$11.9 million in fiscal years 2019, 2018, and 2017 respectively, for nonrecurring engineering services.
+The Company received approximately \$8.4 million, \$4.4 million and \$5.4 million of recoveries for nonrecurring engineering services in fiscal years 2020, 2019 and 2018, respectively.